 - DO NOT apply to adopt any pet that you cannot take home within the next few days.
 Or if you will be leaving town within the next month.

 - Browse our available pets on the ADOPTABLES page of our website.

-- Read the pet’s complete bio (including minimum requirements).
-Do not apply for a pet that you do not meet minimum requirements for, or a pet that has not been posted for adoption yet.
+- Click on any pet to read the pet’s complete bio (including minimum requirements).
+Do not apply for a pet that you do not meet minimum requirements for, or a pet that has not been posted for adoption on the Adoptables page yet.

 - Take your time completing the adoption application.
 Answer EVERY question thoroughly and with as much detail as possible.
-Applications not completed properly will either be declined or severely delayed – and you may not be considered for the pet you applied for.
+Applications not completed properly will either be declined, delayed, or not processed at all, and you may not be considered for the pet you applied for.

 - Contact your personal references and instruct them to respond to our volunteers immediately.
 A delay in their response will delay your approval.

-- If you don’t hear back from us within 3 business days of submitting your application, please email us at email@example.com.
+- If you don’t hear back from us within 3 business days of submitting your application: Check your spam folder first, then please email us at email@example.com

-- Once the application is approved, (and if the pet is still available) we will contact you for a phone interview about the pet you are interested in meeting.
+- Once your application is approved, (and if the pet is still available)

-- A volunteer will contact you to schedule a home visit.
-(Typically within 24 hours) See FAQ about our home visits.
+- Once the deposit has been received, a volunteer will contact you to schedule a home visit.
+(Typically within 24 hours) See our FAQ about our home visits.

-If you have an approved application on file, simply email us at firstname.lastname@example.org to express interest in adopting that pet.
+If you see a pet that you are interested in adopting, please email us at firstname.lastname@example.org to express your interest in that pet.